Medicare Enrolled

 Frequently Asked Questions

-Is Dr. Wilkes experienced with removal and microscopic exam of growth of head, neck, hands, feet, or genitals, 1-5 tissue blocks?
+Is Dr. Wilkes experienced with skin growth removal and lab exam, 1-5 blocks?

-Based on Medicare claims data, Dr. Wilkes performed 905 removal and microscopic exam of growth of head, neck, hands, feet, or genitals, 1-5 tissue blocks services.
+Based on Medicare claims data, Dr. Wilkes performed 905 skin growth removal and lab exam, 1-5 blocks services.
 Research suggests that higher procedure volume is often associated with better outcomes, particularly for complex procedures.
 Note that Medicare data only captures patients aged 65 and older, so the total practice volume across all patients is likely higher.

 Does Dr. Wilkes receive payments from pharmaceutical companies?